ArcanumLibella/redux-counter/README.md

-# Getting Started with Create React App
+# ⏱ Just a counter using React and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).